Who can apply for Public Bank BAE Personal Financing-i?

 Once Public Islamic Bank has signed and sealed your personal financing application, you will receive the Letter of Offer and the money will be transferred to your bank account.

-Your first instalment payment will begin the month after you have made full or partial disbursement of your money.
-Payment of your monthly instalment can be made via salary deduction through Biro Perkhidmatan Angkasa.
+Your first instalment payment will begin the month after your money is fully disbursed.
+You must pay your monthly instalment via salary deduction through Biro Perkhidmatan Angkasa.

 Can I pay my Public Bank BAE Personal Financing-i loan off early?

-Sure you can.
-In fact, there is no early settlement fee for redeeming your BAE Personal Financing-i ahead of its expiry date.
-To top it off, Public Islamic Bank will offer an Ibra' (rebate) on the remaining unearned profit charges.
+Sure you can because there is no early settlement fee for paying off your personal financing before its maturity date.
+To top it off, Public Islamic Bank will offer a rebate on the remaining unearned profit charges.

 Do I need a Takaful plan for cover this personal financing?